cammp325/access-adventure/README.md

 [x] Users will be able to create and delete the profile and upload photos.

-[] The system will allow users to connect their profiles to Instagram and other social media.
+[x] The system will allow users to connect their profiles to Instagram and other social media.

-[] The system will collect information about a user, including parameters related to the type of adventure, skill level, preferences, and attitude.
+[...]
+The system will collect information about a user, including parameters related to the type of adventure, skill level, preferences, and attitude.
 Examples of adventures include skiing, backpacking, travel, hiking, holidate, etc.